bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet-and-wrangling-bitcoin-data.md

 Adam Jonas: 00:17:08

-You just make all the change outputs Pay-to-Taproot outputs, and then you can get your win tap root.(?)
+You just make all the change outputs Pay-to-Taproot outputs, and then you can get your "When Taproot".

 Josibake: 00:17:13

 I'm not gonna touch that.

-### How is working on the wallet?
+## How is working on the wallet?

 Adam Jonas: 00:17:15